 After finding your feet with SvelteKit, probably one of the most sought after features is a SvelteKit image plugin.
-If you are coming from a React background you might be thinking of something along the lines of next/image or gatsby-plugin-image .
+If you are coming from a React background you might be thinking of something along the lines of next/image .
 The great news is that there is a plugin for generating Next-Gen, responsive images in SvelteKit.
 The bonus is you don't sacrifice SvelteKit's lightning fast development experience to use it.

 Responsive is just a way of saying your app adjusts to the user device's display width.
 This means the buttons are not so small that when you open the app on your phone it's difficult to press them.
 Responsiveness is a ranking factor for Google mostly because responsive sites create great user experience.
 Responsive images scale down to fit the browser window width (so you don't have to scroll across to the see the rest of the image or have it abruptly cropped).
 For these devices, with smaller screens, we can safely serve a lower resolution image.
 This will be smaller, allowing the page to load faster.
 Which brings us back to enhanced user experience.

 Talking of serving smaller images, that's what Next-Gen images are all about.
 WebP (which we focus on today) as well as AVIF and JPEG XL format images are created using algorithms designed to preserve image quality while shrinking the image size.
 Although WebP celebrates wider support that its newer cousins AVIF and JPEG XL, none of these are supported by older browsers.
 This means to play it safe, when we serve Next-Gen images we also include a fallback in our markup.
 The fallback is shown if the other formats are not supported by the user's browser.
 You can set a fallback chain, trying JPEG XL first, then falling back to AVIF, then WebP and finally if all else failed JPEG (or PNG).